 This report presents evidence that apprenticeship programs could strongly benefit healthcare providers thanks to a strong return on investment.
 The report first describes the regional labor market for medical assistants before and after the COVID-19 pandemic by enumerating the demand- and supply-driving factors.
 It also estimates the return on investment of setting up an MA apprenticeship program using labor market data from EMSI, the Oregon Apprenticeship Calculator, and information from the Washington State Department of Labor & Industries.
 It then reviews the barriers preventing employers from setting up apprenticeship programs and highlights some recommendations and available grants to address these barriers.

-In this paper, we explore the implications of the digital skill gap, introduction of automation, and Network Economy for the construction workforce.
+In this paper, we explore the implications of the digital skill gap, the introduction of automation, and the Network Economy for the construction workforce.
 This analysis looks at construction employment as a whole in metropolitan Seattle, including residential, commercial, industrial, and heavy civil construction.

 This research assesses the capacity of the Seattle/King County workforce system to support those in the most vulnerable position during the crisis and its aftermath to re-enter the labor market.
 This second brief in the COVID-Recession & Recovery series offers some guidance for how organizations and the system can successfully respond to the COVID-19 unemployment crisis.

 This paper explores the Network Economy and its implications for the workforce and serves as a guide for policymakers who aim to build a more equitable and inclusive economy.
 More immediately, it can help inform

 economic recovery workforce policies to ensure residents are prepared for these economic shifts and are connected to jobs in the future.
 Finally, while this research and analysis are focused on the Seattle area, the reader will find similar economic shifts occurring in other communities with attendant implications for the local workforce.